-Section: 5 Version: 2.0 Railway Association of Canada Title: RAILWAY MEDICAL REPORT FORMS Subsection 5.2 - Employment Medic al Report Form 5.2 - Employment Medical Report Fo orm PART 1 - CANDIDATE/EMI PLOYEE INFORMATION (TO BE COMPLETE D BY CANDIDATE/EMPLOYEE) Position applied for: Male 🗌  F Female Employee Number (if applicable): Name: Date of Birth: Address: Postal Code: Telephone: Home( Work( ) ) Candidate's/Em ployee's Declaration and Consent for the Release of of Medical Information that may constitute a threat to safe ra I declare that the information that understand that if I knowingly have subject to action by the Railway Com I consent for any physician, hospita Officer of the Railway Company any ilway operations.
-I have provided or will be provided false information pany up to and including di I, medical clinic or other m information concerning any e providing to the examini or have not declared a m smissal. nedical service provider to medical condition, past or port any medical condition, past or current, ing physician is truthful and complete.
-I nedical condition, past or current, I will be release to the Office of the Chief Medical current, that may constitute a threat to safe dical Officer to discuss any details of this assessment with my physician.
-I u determination.
-This consent is valid for six months from the date the purpose of making a fitness to work Date This report will be used to make an a rough and write legibly.
-If y t's/employee's fitness to wo TING GUIDELINES ork and constitutes a third party service.
-In garding any component of this form, call the Applicant's/Employee's Name rmation which I have documented Date of examination on which this re oort is based the best of my knowledge, correct.
-Physician's Name (Print): Physician's S y Physician/General Practitioner Address: ied Specialist in City/Province: P ostal Code: ( ) ( ) The contents of this report are the pr Reports may be sent by regular ma FOR ASSISTANCE REGARDING A OF THIS REPORT, CALL TOLL FR ail or courier to: pany.
+.
+Section: 5 Version: 2.2 Railway Association UI Vallaua Title: RAILWAY MEDICAL REPORT FORMS Subsection 5.2 - - Employment Medical Report Form 5.2 - Employment t Medical Report Form PART 1 - CANDIDATE/EME PLOYEE INFORMATION (TO BE COMPLETED BY CANDIDATE/EMPLOYEE) Position applied for: Male 🗌 Female 🗌 Employee Number (if applicable): Name: Date of Birth: Address: Postal Code: Telephone: Home () Work () ······································ Candidate's/Em ployee's Declaration and Consent for the Release of Medical Information I, the undersigned, acknowledge tha that may constitute a threat to safe ra Critical Position and I will report any medical condition, past or current understand that if I knowingly have subject to action by the Railway Com I consent for any physician, hospita Officer of the Railway Company any railway operations.
+I also consent provided false information pany up to and including d I, medical clinic or other r information concerning and for representatives from t understand that this inform medical service provider to release to the Office of the Chief Medica y medical condition, past or current, that may constitute a threat to safe the Office of the Chief Medical Officer to discuss any details of this mation will be reviewed for the purpose of making a fitness to work Witness Signature of Ca andidate/Employee Date FORMATION AND REPORTING GUIDELINES nt's/employee's fitness to work and constitutes a third party service.
+Ir rough and write legibly.
+If you have any questions regarding any component of this form, call the Applicant's/Employee's Name Date of examination on which this rep oort is based Physician's Name (Print): Physician's Signature Address: City/Province: P ostal Code: Telephone:() Fax : () The contents of this report are the pro- ipany.
+Reports may be sent by regular ma ail or courier to: FOR ASSISTANCE REGARDING A OF THIS REPORT, CALL TOLL FRI ,